ash-project/ash/documentation/topics/resources/aggregates.md

 end
 ```

-### Unrelated Aggregates
+### Resource-based Aggregates

-Unrelated aggregates allow you to aggregate over any resource without needing a relationship.
+Resource-based aggregates allow you to aggregate over any resource without needing a relationship.
 Instead of providing a relationship path, you provide the target resource module directly:

 ```elixir
 aggregates do